Hot foot

-The hot foot is a prank where the prankster sets the victim's shoe laces or shoe on fire with a match or lighter.
+The hot foot is a prank where the prankster sets the victim's shoelaces or shoe on fire with a match or lighter.

 There are several other versions of the hot foot prank, but all involve using a source of flame near a victim's foot.
 Other versions of the prank involve using a cigarette on the victim's heel, placing a lit match between two bare toes on the victim, or sticking a book of matches to the victim's shoe with gum and lighting the matches.

 The hot foot prank is mentioned in several baseball stories as a prank that players play on one another.
 Bert Blyleven earned the nickname "Frying Dutchman" because of his love of this prank; during Blyleven's time with the Angels, the fire extinguisher in the Angel Stadium clubhouse featured a sign that said "In case of Blyleven: Pull."

 Former relief pitcher and pitching coach Roger McDowell was also known for the prank.
 During his time with the New York Mets, he was featured in a segment of the team's 1986 World Series championship video in which he and teammate Howard Johnson demonstrate how to do it.